-If the spray is not classifiable based on the worst-case assumption, further information on acute inhalation toxicity will not be required.
-The classification of the product should then be based on information fulfilling the CLP regulation without the addition of PPP data requirements.
+If the spray is not theoretically classifiable based on the worst-case assumption, further information on acute inhalation toxicity will not be required.
+See scenarios 1-3 below for the assessment.

+The classification of the product should then be based on information fulfilling the CLP Regulation without the addition of PPP data requirements.
+Hence, this is the only case where the sentence from CLP 'x percent of the mixture consists of ingredient(s) of unknown toxicity' is usable for PPPs.

-The following scenarios will not lead to classification of the spray-dilution:
+The following scenarios will not lead to a theoretical classification of the spray-dilution:

-- 1) > 1000 times dilution of the product (assume ATE 0.005 mg/L). - 2) If less than 1000 times dilution the acceptable amount of ingredients having a classification of acute inhalation tox cat.
-1 and unknown acute inhalation toxicity can be calculated with the following equation assuming an ATE of 0.005 mg/L. The 5 mg/l is reflecting the upper limit of cat.
-4 classification and hence if above the dilution is not classifiable:
+- 1) More than 1000 times dilution of the product (assume ATE 0.005 mg/L). - 2) If less than 1000 times dilution the acceptable amount of components with a classification of acute inhalation tox cat.
+1 and unknown acute inhalation toxicity can be calculated with the following equation assuming an ATE of 0.005 mg/L. The 5 mg/l reflects the upper limit of cat.
+4 classification and hence if above, the dilution is not classifiable:

-Acceptable amounts [Aa] of ingredients with unknown and cat 1 classification: Aa % < $\frac{dilution \ x \ 0.005 \ mg/l}{5 \ mg/l} x 100\%$.
+Acceptable amounts [Aa] of components with unknown and cat 1 classification: Aa % $$< \frac{dilution \ x\ 0.005\ mg/l}{5\ ma/l} x100\%$$ .

-For instance, if the product is diluted more than 100 times then an amount of 10% or less of the ingredients of unknown acute inhalation toxicity or with a classification of acute tox cat.
-1 is acceptable.
+For instance, if the product is diluted by more than 100 times, then an acceptable amount (Aa) of the components of unknown acute inhalation toxicity or with a classification of acute tox cat.
+1 is 10% or less.